o7-Fire/Log4Shell/README.md

 to log4j it somehow loads the class/java bytecode sent by Attacker Controlled LDAP Server.
 The bytecode could be used to execute any malicious code or do some little trolling.

+take this with grain of salt, I'm not a security expert.

 ## Detection

 ### Patched